 I deliver a variety of statistical training courses to NHS professionals in the East Midlands.

-I currently am a member of council and the Professional Affairs Committee for the Royal Statistical Society.
-I'm also a founding member of the RSS Special Interest Group in Teaching Statistics in Higher Education.
+I am Vice President for Professional Affairs Committee at the Royal Statistical Society (RSS) and a founding member of the RSS Special Interest Group in Teaching Statistics in Higher Education.

 I am an visitng Fellow in Medical Statistics at the University of Derby and have several collaborative projects with both Leicester and Derby Hospitals.
 I'm an Honorary Associate Professor in the Department of Statistics at the University of Warwick.